 The Bodhisatta was once a man from a poor family and then a naga king in back-to-back lives.
 Two human kings were constantly at war, repeatedly gaining and losing control of their rival’s territory.
 One day, after suffering defeat in a battle, one of the kings fled with enemy warriors in pursuit.
 He came to a flooded river and plunged in, preferring to risk drowning than be captured.

 The brahmin took the Bodhisatta to the nearby village and made him perform: changing color, shape, and size, and dancing so fast he appeared to have thousands of heads.
-The crowd was amazed and gave the snake-charmer more than a thousand coins and another thousand-worth of various things.
+The crowd was amazed and gave the snake-charmer more than a thousand coins plus other various things.
 The snake-charmer had originally planned to set the Bodhisatta free after he earned one thousand coins, but this initial performance made him greedy and he set out to get rich performing for kings and courtiers.
-He bought a carriage and a wagon and performed shows in every town he passed for a month until he reached the capital city, where he was asked to perform for the king.
+He bought a carriage and a wagon and did shows in every town he passed for a month until he reached the capital city, where he was asked to perform for the king.

 On the day of the Bodhisatta’s palace performance, his queen wondered why he had not been home for so long and went to check the lucky pond.
 Finding the water red, she took human form and rushed to his anthill and saw the blood where the Bodhisatta had been tortured.
 In the village she learned what had happened and went to the city, arriving in the palace courtyard while the show for the king was underway.
 As he danced, the Bodhisatta saw his tearful wife floating in the air above the adoring crowd and crawled into his basket in shame.